Rainbow Valley: The Dark Side of Mount Everest

 Often referred to as the “death zone,” Rainbow Valley is located at an altitude above 8000 meters.
 This extreme environment is characterized by:

-- Thin air: This makes it incredibly difficult for the human body to function.
+• Thin air: Making it incredibly difficult for the human body to function.

 Due to these extreme conditions, many climbers have lost their lives attempting to summit Everest.
 Their bodies, often clad in brightly colored gear, have remained in the valley, giving it the haunting name “Rainbow Valley“.